October 21st, 2019 Last Updated on: June 30th, 2022

 What’s more, she serves as the executive director of Honor the Earth, a Native environmental advocacy institute that contributed to the Dakota Access Pipeline protests.
 LaDuke has also made appearances in several documentaries.

 Noticeably, she earned the BIHA Community Service Award, the Reebok Human Rights Award, and an honorary doctorate degree from Augsburg College in 2015.
-She's undoubtedly one of the most impactful Native American women in history.
+She's undoubtedly one of the most impactful and famous Native American women in history.

 Elouise Cobell (1945–2011)